Part 1·1.2·12 min read

 Nucleic Acids: The Source Code

-Each nucleotide has three components:
+Each has three components:

-- A phosphate group (provides the backbone linkage)
+2. A phosphate group (provides the backbone linkage)

-- A nitrogenous base (carries the information)
+3. A nitrogenous (carries the information)

-Think of DNA as a version-controlled source file written in a 4-character alphabet.
+Think of as a version-controlled source file written in a 4-character alphabet.
 The double-stranded structure is like keeping both the file and its exact checksum — if one strand is damaged, the other serves as a recovery template.

 Proteins: The Executables